rsezille/Spectral-Frontiers/Documentation/SFMapEditor.md

 Fill the empty squares with the selected tile
 - Doesn't work with water
 - Must be a tile (and not an entity)

+#### Refresh tiles from prefabs

+Unity doesn't have yet [nested perfabs, probably in late 2018](https://blogs.unity3d.com/2018/03/20/unity-unveils-2018-roadmap-at-gdc/).

+On the *Map* GameObject, `SFMap` provides a way to refresh tiles from their prefab, according to the sprite name.
+It only works when prefabs have the same name as their sprite.
+You should only press the button when the map is intantiated (in the scene), **never** in the map prefab.

 ### Shortcuts
 *Available when focusing the SFMapEditor GameObject in the scene view*